nvanselow/rails-practice-airports/README.md

 - Create the databases `rake db:create`
 - Run `rake`

-##To Pull Down the Solution and Look At It on Your Machine
-- `git fetch --all` (this pulls down all the remote branches on GitHub for this repo)
-- `git checkout live-solution` (this checks out the live solution of the code)

 ##App Functionality
 - [] An airport has to have a name, location (that includes city and state).
 It can optionally have a description.